Causes of Eyelid Swelling

 What is the Fastest Way to Heal a Swollen Eyelid?

 Treating a swollen eyelid depends on its cause.
 If your eye is swollen because of an infection, using antibiotic eye drops or ointments can help.
 In cases where topical treatments are ineffective, your doctor might prescribe oral antibiotics or steroids to further tackle the infection.
+To soothe swelling and maintain eye health, you can also try some simple home remedies for a swollen eyelid that are both effective and easy to follow:-

 Warm Compress (for Blocked Glands)